rbind/DivingIntoGeneticsAndGenomics/content/home/about.md

 Roel moved to Jackson lab for Genomics Medicine in October 2016.
 To apply my skills to translational lung cancer research, I joined [Dr. Andrew Futreal](https://gsbs.uth.edu/faculty/faculty-directory/faculty-profiles.htm?id=bc44b01e-38b8-4e9f-ab8b-627c05c4b708) and [Dr.Jianjun Zhang’s](http://faculty.mdanderson.org/Jianjun_Zhang/) lab shortly to study tumor heterogeneity in lung cancer by analyzing multi-region whole-exome sequencing data and DNA methylation array data.
 I have been working as a research scientist in MD Anderson at [Kunal Rai's lab](http://railab.org/people.html) studying cancer epigenomics.

 I joined [Harvard Faculty of Arts and Sciences informatics](https://informatics.fas.harvard.edu) team on October 1, 2018 as a bioinformatics scientist working closely with [Dr.Dulac lab](https://www.dulaclab.com) to catalog and understand the diversity and function of cell types in the mouse brain using single-cell RNA-seq and other cutting edge techniques.

+I joined [Dana-Farber Cancer Institute](https://ds.dfci.harvard.edu/) as a senior scientist in March 2020.
+My current focus was using genomics, (single-cell) transcriptomics and (single-cell) epigenomics to study Cancer Immunology and leading the bioinformatics effort for the [Cancer Immunologic Data Commons (CIDC)](https://cimac-network.org/cidc/) project.